International Campaign to Save the Monuments of Nubia: Individual Egyptian campaigns

 In addition to participating directly in the high-profile salvage operations of Abu Simbel and Philae, the Egyptian Antiquities Organization carried out the rescue of many smaller temples and monuments alone using their own financial and technical means.
 As early as 1960 Egypt had started to rescue the temples of Taffeh (or Taffa), Debod and Qertassi, followed by Dakka and Maharraqa in 1961 and Dendur in 1962.
 The temples of Wadi es-Sebua and Beit el Wali and the rock tomb of Pennut at Aniba were moved in 1964 with the support of a US grant, whilst the subsequent re-erection was carried out with Egyptian resources.
 The Temple of Derr was rescued in 1965, and the temples of Gerf Husein, the chapel of Abu Oda (cut out of rock), the chapels of Qasr Ibrim (the rest of which has remained in situ), and many rock inscriptions and drawings, were also saved.
+Because many of the temples were converted to churches in the 6th century, and many still had remnants of the Christian paintings at the time of relocation, in the process of dismantling the temples into blocks for relocation, the remaining Christian wall paintings were destroyed, revealing the ancient Egyptian art beneath.